mrpeverill/AdventOfCode2023/README.md

 I had never programmed in Haskell before.
 It took 3.5 hours just to get the input processed and honestly I wish I had done that in another way.
 2 hours for part 1, 3.75 for part 2.

+## Day 6:
+This felt like a cinch.
+I did it in haskell.
+The data was copy-pasted into the code.

 ## Future programming languages to try:

 So far the problems are very string processing heavy, which really rewards use of a certain sort of language, but it may be fun to try some other stuff: